AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-salesforce-package.md

 You must make the app visible to all the profiles.

-Click **Save** and the learners belonging to all the profiles will access Captivate Prime app.
+Click **Save** and the learners belonging to all the profiles will access Learning Manager app.